A Quorum Sensing Inspired Algorithm for Dynamic Clustering: CONCLUSIONS

 \section{CONCLUSIONS}

-This paper presents our dynamic clustering algorithm inspired by quorum sensing as a potential bridge between machine learning and control.
-Experiments on different types of unlabeled datasets show that our algorithm performs as well, if not better, as some cutting edge clustering methods on static datasets and performs well on dynamic clustering tasks.
-Our algorithm's advantage over existing algorithms can be concluded as: \begin{enumerate} \item Since the influence radius is tuned to preserve local connectivity, we can adapt to clusters with different sizes and variations.
-We can cluster nonlinearly separable data that follow no specific distribution, and handles noise and outliers well. \item Our decentralized algorithm is potentially suitable for parallel and distributed computation.
-Potential applications on real mobile robots would replace agent-agent communications with agent-environment interactions. \item We can cluster multiple colonies simultaneously.
-And the segments are dynamically adjusted through smooth merging and splitting. \item The algorithm is dynamic, which is easy to be combined with real mechanical systems.
-Novel control that is more flexible and robust theory for coordinating complex systems may emerge. \end{enumerate} The overall computation complexity would be $O(n)^3$ with single processor.
-However, if we use the algorithm on real robots clustering, with distributed computation, the computation of single robot would be hugely reduced to linear time.
+This paper presents a dynamic clustering algorithm inspired by quorum sensing.
+Our goal is to present a potential bridge between modern machine learning technologies and adaptive estimation and control.
+Clustering problem is chosen as a breakthrough point.
+We take inspirations from natural colonies that have great coordination and synchronization to search for answers and solutions.
+Experiments show that our algorithm performs as well as some state-of-the-art clustering methods on static datasets, and also performs well on dynamic clustering tasks with time-varying data.
+Extensions to applications such as community detection and image segmentation both prove to be promising.
+Our algorithm's advantages may be viewed as follows. \begin{enumerate} \item Since the influence radius is tuned to preserve local connectivity, the algorithm can adapt to clusters with different sizes and variations, even in the presence of noise and outliers.
+Also, it can naturally cluster data that are not linearly separable. \item Its decentralized nature is suitable for distributed computation.
+For instance, robot communication may be realized with agent-environment interaction.

-For future work, first, we will conduct further research developing rules dynamically tuning the parameters.
-Second, for dynamic systems' metrics, we may need various better methods for extracting feature vectors rather than just analyzing the fast Fourier transform vector of the inputs.
-Third, we will look into the possibilities of using our clustering algorithm on much more applications involved with dynamic systems.
-And last but not least, we will develop new control theories that utilize the information gained from our novel algorithm, to further improve control performance and synchronization with more natural self-organizing coordination.
+\item By building the adaptive density matrix or say weight evolving network, the algorithm is versatile enough to be used in community detection, image segmentation and further extending application.

+\item The algorithm itself is consisted with combination of continuous dynamic systems, which is quite different from most other clustering techniques.
+Such differentiation endowed by the inspiration of nature contributes to the possibility of applying it to dynamic systems where other discrete algorithms are incompatible or incompetent to perform.

+\item The most important merit that differentiates our algorithm from other existing ones is its highly adaptability with the varying data.
+The algorithm can not only adapt to new situations quickly when new data flows in, but also provide consistent clustering results on time-varying data through flexible merging and splitting.
+Such real-time clustering results can be used on other dynamic or real-time systems with no need of re-committing the whole process, and this is exactly what other existing algorithms cannot provide.
+The quorum sensing algorithm breaks free the limits of current applications of clustering and extends applications to cases like grouping swarms of robots.